Photo credit: Leslie the Pony Lion and Amy. Photo © Sara Muskulus

 - If the reporter does not want the Investigators to interview the reportee (the person the report is about) the case will be archived, and no recommendation will be made to the Board regarding this report.
 Should the Conduct Committee receive other reports about the same person, the original reporter in this case may be contacted as a witness.

-- If proceeding to follow up the report, investigators will then talk with witnesses and the subject of the report.
+- If proceeding to follow up the report, investigators will then talk with witnesses and the subject of the report, wherever possible and appropriate.

 - Investigators may also consult with character witnesses such as other event hosts, and follow up any leads of similar behaviors to establish if there is a larger pattern.